Research Robots Humanoid Applications Industries Technology Contact

 What does SCARA actually stand for?

-Why choose a SCARA over a 6-axis arm for an AGV?
+Why pick a SCARA over a 6-axis arm for your AGV?

 What are the payload limitations for mobile SCARA robots?